poole/lanyon/index.md

 ### A call for blog posts discussing work previously published at ICLR

-The format and process for this blog post track is:
+The format and process for this blog post track is as follows:

 -   Write a post about a paper previously published at ICLR, with the constraint that one cannot write a blog post on work that they have